 Since 2004, the "Trophée National Dragster" is in place around a structured association and evolves every year.

 This allows a better coordination between Organizers, Federations (FFM and FFSA), Ministries and Drivers for a maximum of national and European promotion in order to attract more drivers and partners.

-Constantly evolving over the years, the races take place with an average of 100 car teams and 50 motorcycle teams.
-Many foreign teams (Swiss, Belgian, German, Italian, English) come to participate in the Trophy.
+Constantly evolving over the years, the races take place with an average of 100 car teams.
+Many foreign teams (Swiss, Belgian, German, Italian, English, Dutch, Spanish, etc.) come to participate in the Trophy.